piscilus/graus/README.md

 # Generator for Random Alphanumeric Uppercase Strings

-GRAUS is a simple program that generates a selectable number of alphanumeric strings.
-The length can be selected as well.
+GRAUS is a simple program that generates a selectable number of pseudo-random alphanumeric strings.

+- A-Z
+- 0-9

 **Examples:**